If you are looking for help on how to turn chat answers into Stories, read the article Turn Answers into Stories.

 - Group related cards to create thematic Stories (e.g., “Monthly Revenue Trends,” “Top Performing Reps,” “Churn Metrics”).

-- Edit Stories cards’ answers to emphasize key metrics and insights, ensuring your visuals match the narrative flow.
+- Edit the answers to Stories cards to emphasize key metrics and insights, ensuring your visuals match the narrative flow.

 A well-structured layout helps stakeholders grasp patterns faster and ask more meaningful follow-up questions.